 Addition to the above made August 12th., after receiving several complaints, about the change in the time schedule and non communication about this, on Saturday:

-Due to lack of communication by the organizers, several BMX and outside BMX people who planned to come over and watch the qualifiers and the main events (finals) from around 14.00 / 15.00 hours on, were very disappointed finding out on arrival that RACING WAS OVER AND DONE already.
+Due to lack of communication by the organizers, several BMX and outside BMX people who planned to come over and watch the qualifiers and the main events (finals) from around 14.00 / 15.00 hours on, were very disappointed finding out on arrival that RACING WAS OVER AND DONE with already.
 The only thing the organizers did not think of, were those spectators who ONLY had tickets for that Saturday ánd who did not want to be at the track very early.
-They only were interested in the1/4.
-1/2 and final events.
+They only were interested in the1/4, 1/2 and final events.
 Again, because of the change in the time-schedule, they arrived when racing was over, office box and ticket box were closed etc. Some very angry spectators here …......

 Everybody in the grandstands and on the grounds of Circuit Zolder were informed in time.
 Those outside the facilities, staying at hotels somewhere around Zolder, weren't informed at all.
 Most people present were inside BMX people, but if it would have been 80 % outside BMX people, it would have been a dissaster.
 Well here 1 important point for improvement.
 Maybe have printed on the tickets a text to check the time-schedule at all times, before coming to the event.
 Internet is the correct media for that, I think.
 So there is at least one, kind of negative point to be mentioned here.
 Hope organizers and UCI take good notice of “this point of improvement” in order to prefent mis-communication as it happened this time.